shavidze/pd-client/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). before run the project you should create .env.local at the root of the project and declare variable REACT_APP_API_URL.
 ## Available Scripts

 In the project directory, you can run: